Nisbo/another_mvg/README.md

 * replace ```sensor.yourSensor``` with the name of your sensor.
 Should be something with **sensor.name** where name, the name from the parameter in the configuration.yaml is.
 * Enjoy

-⚠️ If you get the error that ```custom:content-card-another-mvg``` doesnt exist, clear the frontend cahce.
+⚠️ If you get the error that ```custom:content-card-another-mvg``` doesnt exist, clear the frontend / browser cache.

 # 4. Code for your configuration.yaml